TPZgus/ZoneSight/README.md

 OpenRouter provides access to all frontier models, closed and open-source, as well as smaller more specialized models.

-- This is a clunky prototype from a script kid type.
 Let's break it, and then make it better!

 ## Future Improvements Parking Lot